sanbox-irl/scene-graph/README.md

 });
 ```

 However, `petgraph` offers many algorithms which `scene-graph` completely lacks.
-For example, finding the distance between two nodes in the graph is simple in `petgraph` and completely in users hands in `scene-graph`.
+For example, finding the distance between two nodes in the graph is simple in `petgraph` and completely in users' hands in `scene-graph`.

 ## Dependencies